 On this day in 1754, Benjamin Franklin published one of the most famous cartoons in history: the Join or Die woodcut.
 Franklin’s art carried significant importance at the time and is considered an early masterpiece of political messaging.

-At the time, Franklin was the publisher of the Pennsylvania Gazette and he also had been chosen as a delegate for an upcoming conference in Albany, New York, to deal with a combined threat to the British from French and Indian forces.
+At the time, Franklin was the publisher of the Pennsylvania Gazette.
+He also had been chosen as a delegate for an upcoming conference in Albany, New York, to deal with a combined threat to the British from French and Indian forces.

-What later became known as the Albany Congress, representatives from seven colonies – Connecticut, Maryland, Massachusetts, New York, New Hampshire, Pennsylvania and Rhode Island – met to discuss the French threat and work on a treaty with the Iroquois Confederacy.
+During what later became known as the Albany Congress, representatives from seven colonies – Connecticut, Maryland, Massachusetts, New York, New Hampshire, Pennsylvania and Rhode Island – were going to meet to discuss the French threat and work on a treaty with the Iroquois Confederacy.

-Franklin was concerned about a recent military loss to the French and he was clearly pondering a colonial alliance to confront more French aggression.
-A few days after the small military defeat, Franklin published an article about the loss of fort, as reported by a young major in the Virginia Regiment, George Washington.
+As the Albany Congress approached, Franklin was concerned about a recent military loss to the French and he was clearly pondering a colonial alliance to confront more French aggression.
+A few days after the small military defeat, Franklin published an article about the loss, as reported by a young major in the Virginia Regiment, George Washington.

 Accompanying the article was the “JOIN, OR DIE” cartoon, with a snake cut into eight pieces that symbolized the British colonies.
 Franklin’s message hit home as the cartoon and article started appearing in other colonial newspapers.